tp7309/TTPassGen/README.md

 # Quick Start
 > Switch to the project's `ttpassgen` directory if you want use ttpassgen by downloaded source code.

-Example: Generate word list output to file, the word format is prefix three digits, only allow 1、2、3, appear 2 or 3 times, followed by letter a or b.
+Example: Generate word list output to *out.dict*, the word format is prefix three digits, only allow 1、2、3, appear 2 or 3 times, followed by letter a or b.
 ```
 ttpassgen -r [123]{2:3}[ab] out.dict
 ```